ChenHongshan333/ChenHongshan333.github.io/README.md

 Then open [http://localhost:4000](http://localhost:4000).

-> **Note:** Do not use VS Code Live Server — it does not process Jekyll's Liquid templates.
+> **Note:** Do not use VS Code Live Server, as it does not process Jekyll's Liquid templates.

 ## Stack